kaapana/kaapana/docs/source/glossary.rst

       A DAG (Directed Acyclic Graph) is a python script describing an Airflow pipeline.
 It links multiple operators (output to input) to realize a multi-step processing workflow, typically starting with an operator that collects that data and ending with an operator that pushes the processing results back to some data storage.

     operator
-      Each method or algorithm that is included in Kaapana as Docker container reqires an associated Operator.
+      Each method or algorithm that is included in Kaapana as Docker container requires an associated Operator.
 An operator is a python script that can be included in an Airflow DAG as a processing step and interfacing the Docker container.

     server
-      Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
+      A dedicated physical or virtual machine with a suppoerted operating sytsem on which the platform can run.
+Depending on the planned workflows, the hardware requirements requirements vary but for the basic platform installation the following minimal specification is recommended: 150GB disk space (only for the platform, not for data), 16 CPU cores, 64GB RAM, Nvidia GPU with 16GB RAM

     helm
       Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.